 The Ball State University Student Health Center, located in the Amelia T. Wood building, provides ambulatory health care for currently enrolled sick and injured residential students.
-The Health Center is comprised of a Main clinic, pharmacy, women's center and a physical therapy unit.
+The Health Center is comprised of a Main clinic, pharmacy, and women's center.